Myths and Facts about the Modernization of Poultry Inspection System

 Myth: A single government inspector would have only one-third of a second to examine each chicken carcass for food safety and other problems.

-Fact: You can’t see salmonella no matter how fast or slow the line speed moves.
-A person cannot visually inspect a bird and point out which ones have salmonella on them or not.
+Fact: You can’t see Salmonella no matter how fast or slow the line speed moves.
+A person cannot visually inspect a bird and point out which ones have Salmonella on them or not.
 Visual inspection is only one of several other scientifically-validated measures to protect food from contamination and to reduce bacteria levels at dozens of different points during the entire production process.
-While visual inspection will remain a vital part of the inspection process, it will be coupled with additional pathogen detection capabilities that are essential to ensuring a safe and wholesome chicken product.
+While visual inspection will remain a vital part of the inspection process, it will be coupled with additional pathogen detection capabilities performed offline.
+The number of these offline inspections has quadrupled under NPIS, according to an October 2017 presentation released by FSIS.
+Ultimately, no less visual inspection will occur under NPIS than occurred under the traditional inspection system.
+By having industry employees perform more cosmetic inspection (done by visual inspection), FSIS inspectors can be used at the end of the line as a final judge and off-line doing many other tasks to ensure a safe and wholesome chicken product.